Prilozi za istraživanje hrvatske filozofske baštine / Contributions to the Research of Croatian Philosophical Heritage

 prilozi@ifzg.hr

-The journal is published biannually.
+The journal is published twice a year.

 Publisher: Institute of Philosophy